 We encourage intellectual curiosity and delving into big ideas, and encourage our students to become critical and independent thinkers.
 The Waldorf School of Garden City has more than 47 passionate educators, most with advanced degrees in their core field.
 Our average class size is 20, with a student/faculty ratio of 3:1 – which means a personalized experience.

 We are a school big enough to offer an extraordinary breadth of opportunities, but small enough to feel personal.
 Our students come from more than 90 different zip codes and many different countries, with 40% identifying themselves as people of color.

-Every term, many of our students give back to the larger community by volunteering with organizations–from Erase Racism to Food not Bombs to the Energeia Partnership.
+Every term, many of our students give back to the larger community by volunteering with organizations.
 Within our school there are opportunities for you to hone your leadership skills on the Student Council, through our Model United Nations, or on our student-run Literary Journal.

 The Waldorf School is distinguished by its powerful and transformative approach to education that combines both block schedule (called Main Lesson seminars) and more traditional yearlong coursework.
 High School students start their morning with a double period seminar called Main Lesson.
 The year-long Main Lesson curriculum is divided into nine Main lesson blocks (each about a month long) covering core subjects in the sciences, humanities and mathematics.
 Main Lesson books created by the students display an increasing degree of independent thinking, sophistication of analysis and beauty in execution as students’ progress through the high school curriculum.
 As they gather their work—essays, drawings, maps, charts, lab reports, lecture notes—into a content rich block book, they make the subject uniquely their own.
-It combines a challenging academic program delivered in an interdisciplinary environment that encourages students to take healthy risks and push themselves to take creative risks.
+It combines a challenging academic program delivered in an interdisciplinary environment that encourages students to push themselves intellectually.